AhmedSeemalK/Enterprise-Inference/ida/README.md

    Powered by Kubernetes Infrastructure.
 AI Inference Deployment suite empowers Enterprises to seamlessly provision, deploy, configure, and evolve their AI Inference Infrastructure with unparalleled agility.

    AI Inference Deployment suite is designed for versatility, supporting model deployment for Inference across a diverse range of Intel hardware platforms, including
-   Intel Xeon, Intel Gaudi, and Intel CPUs, ensuring maximum flexibility for your AI Inference infrastructure requirements
+   Intel Xeon, Intel Gaudi, and Intel CPUs, ensuring maximum flexibility for your AI Inference Infrastructure requirements

 #### Key Components:
    - **Kubernetes**: A powerful container orchestration platform that automates the deployment, scaling, and management of containerized applications, ensuring high availability and efficient resource utilization.